benmcmahon51/Hospital_length_of_stay_analysis/README.md

 ### Age Analysis:
 8. How does the age of the patient influence the length of stay?

+## Methods:
+* Utilized Python for comprehensive data cleaning and transformation tasks to ensure the dataset was well-prepared for analysis.
+* Employed NumPy and Pandas Libraries to write complex functions, making data manipulation and transformation processes more efficient.
+* Wrote custom Python functions to transform and standardize the data, streamlining data processing and ensuring consistency.
+* Used aggregation and grouping to make calculations, and effectively organize and visualize data, providing valuable insights.
+* Created pivot tables to generate readable and effective visuals and charts of the data, contributing to a clearer understanding of dataset trends and patterns.

 ## Conclusion:
 The analysis of the hospital length of stay data provided valuable insights into factors influencing the duration of hospitalization.
 Key findings include:
 - The severity of illness is directly related to the length of stay.